 The forms required to apply for VA disability compensation benefits include:

-- Application for Disability Compensation and Related Compensation Benefits Form (VA Form 21-526EZ), also known as the Original, Reopened, Fully Developed or Supplemental Claim Form
+- Application for Disability Compensation and Related Compensation Benefits Form, also known as the Original, Reopened, Fully Developed or Supplemental Claim Form

 - Download and mail completed claim forms to the nearest VA regional office

 - Complete and submit claim forms online using eBenefits, or

 - Contact the VA at 1-800-827-1000 to receive claim forms by mail

 Additional forms for other VA benefits programs are available for download on the VA benefits forms page.

 The VA established the Fully Developed Claim Program to expeditiously process claims certified by the claimant or their representative as meeting the Fully Developed Claim criteria.
 In order to participate in the Fully Developed Claim Program, the service member must obtain the relevant service treatment and personnel records and provide them to the VA or request that the VA obtain them.

 As part of the standard claim process, the VA collects relevant records from any federal agencies that the applicant identifies and authorizes.
 The VA can also collect relevant records not held by federal agencies that the applicant identifies and authorizes.
 These records may include:

 - Privately held evidence and information, such as records from a private provider or hospital, and/or

 - Records from state or local governments, or current or former employers